AlgTUDelft/pystreed/README.md

 See [examples/prescriptive_policy_example.py](examples/prescriptive_policy_example.py) for an example.

-### Regression

-`STreeDRegressor` implements two variants of regression, as specified by the optimization task parameter
-* `regression`: Miminimizes the _sum of squared errors_.
-* `cost-complex-regression`: Minimizes the _sum of squared errors_ plus the cost for adding a branching node by the parameter `cost_complexity`.
-For runtime improvement, custom lower bounds can be specified if `use_task_lower_bound=True`.
-The custom lower bound `regression_bound` can be set to either `"equivalent"` to use the equivalent-points bound or `"kmeans"` to use a k-means lower bound.

-See [examples/regression_example.py](examples/regression_example.py) for an example.

-If you use STreeD for _regression_, please cite our paper:

-* Van den Bos, M., Jacobus G. M. van der Linden, and Emir Demirović.
-"Piecewise Constant and Linear Regression Trees: An Optimal Dynamic Programming Approach."
-In _Proceedings of ICML-24_, 2024.

-### Piecewise Linear Regression
-`STreeDPiecewiseLinearRegressor` implements a solver for optimizing piecewise linear regression trees, with a linear elastic net regression predictor in every leaf node.
-The lasso and ridge penalization can be set with the `lasso_penalty` and `ridge_penalty` and parameters.
-The addition of a new branching node is penalized by the `cost_complexity` parameter.
-Alternatively, `STreeDPiecewiseLinearRegressor` can learn a simple linear regression model in every leaf by setting `simple = True`.
-The simple linear regression model is penalized only with the ridge penalization.

-`STreeDPiecewiseLinearRegressor` only uses the continuous features for fitting the linear lasso regression model in every leaf node.
-These continuous features can be automatically inferred from the data or explicitly specified using the `continuous_columns` parameter of the `fit` method.

-To prevent fitting linear models on too little data, `STreeDPiecewiseLinearRegressor` by default sets the `min_leaf_node_size` parameter to at least 5 times the number of continuous features or to at least 5 when fitting a simple linear regression model.

-See [examples/piecewise_linear_regression_example.py](examples/piecewise_linear_regression_example.py) for an example.

-If you use STreeD for _piecewise linear regression_, please cite our paper:

-* Van den Bos, M., Jacobus G. M. van der Linden, and Emir Demirović.
-"Piecewise Constant and Linear Regression Trees: An Optimal Dynamic Programming Approach."
-In _Proceedings of ICML-24_, 2024.

 ### Survival analysis
 `STreeDSurvivalAnalysis` implements an optimal survival tree method, by optimizing the proportional hazard function of LeBlanc and Crowly, "Relative Risk for Censored Survival Data," _Biometrics_ 48.2 (1992): 411-425.
 Each leaf node predicts a risk factor $\theta$ which is used to shift the base hazard model $\hat{\Lambda}(t)$.
 The Nelson-Aalen estimator is used as a stepwise survival function $\hat{S}(t) = e^{-\theta \hat{\Lambda}(t)}$.